PhilipYip1988/windows-7-installation-guide/readme.md

 ## Creating a Bootable USB with Rufus

-The final version of Rufus to support Windows 7 is version 3.22.
+The last version of Rufus to support Windows 7 is version 3.22.
 Rufus can be downloaded from the official website [Rufus](https://rufus.ie/downloads/).
 Launch Rufus:

 <img src='./images/img_010.png' alt='img_010' width='600'/>